 Castel is attached to direct French-Japanese erotic thriller EDGES OF THE FLESH from a script co-written by her and Sasha Grey, a feature which Castel will be directing in Tokyo.
 She is additionally attached to direct Canadian supernatural drama MY ANIMAL written by Jae Matthews of electronic act Boy Harsher.
 Her first feature screenplay, psychological horror film MIHARA, was the recipient of the Ivanhoe Pictures Award at the IFFAM Project Market in Macao, China in 2017 for its merit as an international co-production and is currently in development.
 In 2019 she began development on a series adaptation of OCCULT AMERICA, based on the book by writer and historian Mitch Horowitz.

-Castel is a co-director at the Miskatonic Institute of Horror Studies in NYC and a freelance programmer and artistic director for events, experiences, and screenings internationally.
+Castel was previously a co-director at the Miskatonic Institute of Horror Studies in NYC and is a freelance programmer and artistic director for events, experiences, and screenings internationally.
 She has created live projections for engagements at the Guggenheim and MoMA P.S.1, and events for VICE and BOUND NYC.
 Her Kirlian Aura Photography work has been showcased at the Getty Museum in Los Angeles and as part of Tony Oursler’s Eclipse installation at the Fondation Cartier pour l’Art Contemporain in Paris.

 She earned her Film & TV BFA with Honors at NYU’s Tisch School of the Arts, as well as taking additional coursework in film programs at the Academy of Performing Arts FAMU in the Czech Republic and at CalArts in Southern California.
 As an undergraduate she was a National Student Academy Award nominee for Best Experimental Film, the recipient of the Nestor Almendros Cinematography Award, and twice nominated for the Wasserman award, NYU's top recognition.